-At the eMS level, TA shall be managed as a project with four project partners and the NFP acting as the PP. All recorded expenditures and reporting on activities shall be submitted separately by each project partner to the Objective 2 Control Section within the Control Division (hereinafter Control Section) for verification via eMS.
-In accordance with the principle of separation of duties and in order to prevent potential conflict of interest, the verification of expenditures incurred in relation to TA shall not be performed by the Control Section staff that are part of the PO staff performing PO tasks of verification and certification of expenditures incurred by projects implemented under the "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" programme and "Climate Change Mitigation and Adaptation" programme.
+At the eMS level, TA shall be managed as a project with four project partners and the NFP acting as the PP. All recorded expenditures and reporting on activities shall be submitted separately by each project partner to the Interreg programmes and Financial Mechanisms Control Section within the Control and Evaluation Division (hereinafter Control Section) for verification via eMS.
+In accordance with the principle of separation of duties, the verification of expenditures incurred in relation to TA shall not be performed by the Control Section staff that are part of the PO staff performing PO tasks of verification and certification of expenditures incurred by projects implemented under the "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" programme and "Climate Change Mitigation and Adaptation" programme.